 Activity reports

 There are no automatic activity reports in Eyezy.
-If I want to see a child's messages, I would have to do so manually.
-It takes extra effort on my part to remind myself to check and also to scroll through several messages.
+If we wanted to see our child's messages, we had to do so manually.
+It took extra effort to check and scroll through multiple messages.

 Eyezy's lack of alerts or a summary report is a notable disadvantage.